02madmax/madmaxfolio/README.md

 ## Description

 This website was built to show my usage of building a custom website in react.
 I will continue to improve and revise this website as I learn more about react but at the time of creation I am still very new and unfamiliar to it.
+Due to some complications I was having with the react sub repo, I had to make another repository and inserted all of my code into this repo.
+So I included both links for both repos.

 ## Table of Contents